alex-ong/NESTrisOCR/README.md

 Simple OCR, captures subset of OBS window, then processes relevant numbers.
 Forwards results via TCP.

-Look at fastocr.py to see image processing, in particular brightness adjustment for red numbers.
+Look at `fastocr.py` to see image processing of numbers, and `boardocr.py` for processing of board to piece.
 Algorithm is simple KNearest (compare image to reference images, sum of difference of pixels)

 Requirements